-- Are at least 18 years old - If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance - · Criminal background check presents no health nor safety risk to participant - Not listed in the North Carolina Health Care Abuse Registry - Staff that work with participants must be qualified in CPR and First Aid - Staff that work with participants must have a high school diploma or high school equivalency (GED) - Staff that work with participants must be qualified in the customized needs of the participant as described in the ISP. - Paraprofessionals providing this service must be supervised by a qualified professional.
+- Are at least 18 years old - If providing transportation, have a valid North Carolina or other valid driver's license, a safe driving record and an acceptable level of automobile liability insurance - Criminal background check presents no health nor safety risk to participant - Not listed in the North Carolina Health Care Abuse Registry - Staff that work with participants must be qualified in CPR and First Aid - Staff that work with participants must have a high school diploma or high school equivalency (GED) - Staff that work with participants must be qualified in the customized needs of the participant as described in the ISP. - Paraprofessionals providing this service must be supervised by a qualified professional.
 Supervision must be provided according to supervision requirements specified in 10A NCAC 27G.0204 (b) (c) (f) and according to licensure or certification requirements of the appropriate discipline. - Enrolled to provide crisis services or has an arrangement with an enrolled crisis services provider to respond to participant crisis situations.
 The participant may select any enrolled crisis services provider in lieu of this provider however. - Upon enrollment with the PIHP, the organization must have achieved national accreditation with at least one of the designated accrediting agencies.
 The organization must be established as a legally constituted entity capable of meeting all of the requirements of PIHP. - Services provided in private home of the direct service employee are subject to the checklist and monthly monitoring by the provider agency qualified professional.

-PIHP

-Provider Agency

-Frequency of Verification:

-Prior to initial enrollment and at least every three years thereafter
+Prior to initial enrollment and at least every unce years dicreater

+ppendix C: Participant Services

+C-1/C-3: Service Specificat tion

-State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).
+ate laws regulations and policies referenced in t he specification are readily available to CMS upon request through

+e Medicaid agency or the operating agency (if ap

+ervice Type: •

-Statutory Service
+tatutory Service

-Service:
+ervice:

-Residential Habilitation
+tesidential Habilitation

-Alternate Service Title (if any):
+Iternate Service Title (if any):

-Residential Supports
+esidential Supports

-Category 1: Sub-Category 1: 02 Round-the-Clock Services 02011 group living, residential habilitation Category 2: Sub-Category 2: Category 3: Sub-Category 3: Category 4: Sub-Category 4: Complete this part for a renewal application of or a new waiver that replaces an existing waiver.
-Select one: Service is included in approved w aiver.
-There is no change in service specifications.
-Service is included in approved w aiver.
-The service specifications have been modified.
+CBS Taxonomy:

+Category 1: Sub-Category 1:

+02 Round-the-Clock Services 02011 group living, residential habilitation

+Category 2: Sub-Category 2:

+Category 2: Sub-Category 2:

+Category 2: Category 3: Sub-Category 2: Sub-Category 3:

+Category 3:

+Category 3: ervice Definition (Scope): Sub-Category 3:

+Category 3: